Ociu08/Ociu08/README.md

 - 👋 Hi, I’m @Ociu08
-- 👀 I’m interested in progammare
+- 👀 I’m interested in code
-- 🌱 I’m currently learnincode javascript
+- 🌱 I’m currently learnin code and javascript
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...